 - QROPS allow for your pension to be denominated in a currency other than GBP, thus removing your currency risk.

-- QROPS income can be structured in order to ensure that your local income tax liability is minimised — where there is a transfer from secured to flexible benefits.
+- QROPS income can be structured in order to ensure that your local income tax liability is minimized — where there is a transfer from secured to flexible benefits.

 - Your UK pension could default to an annuity or already be tied into one.
 Annuities are not required within QROPS, giving you the flexibility to spend your pension as you wish.